4.3 - Open contracting

 The Department of Finance engaged an independent service provider to undertake the review of the Government’s compliance with the Open Contracting Data Standard.
-The review has been completed, and the report was released for public comment via the Australian Government Procurement Coordinator’s blog on 19 July 2017.
+The review has been completed, and in line with the guidance for agencies in implementing OGP commitments, the report was released for public comment via the Australian Government Procurement Coordinator’s blog on 19 July 2017.
 Public consultation closed on Thursday 10 August 2017.

-The Department of Finance is consolidating feedback received during the public comment process, and will report to Government the review outcome as well as any potential improvement measures for implementation.
+The Department of Finance is consolidating feedback received during the public comment process, and is reporting to Government the review outcome, as well as any potential improvement measures for implementation.

 Government: All Australian Government entities.